 We’d like to thank Swoon Reads editor Kat Brzozowski for this blog post–it was originally posted on the Swoon Reads blog.
 Thanks, Kat, for letting us share it!

 I’ve spent the past few weeks reviewing the first 15 pages of YA manuscripts in preparation for a writers conference I’m attending soon.
-I love reading these short samples because it forces me to distill my feedback down to what I notice right away–what would make me either keep reading or decide to stop (for more on that, check out this post).
+I love reading these short samples because it forces me to distill my feedback down to what I notice right away–what would make me either keep reading or decide to stop.

 As I read these pages, the same question popped into my mind every time: Does this story start in a scene?
 Many times, the answer was no. The story started with a few paragraphs of explanation about the character, or with a page that established setting, or with exposition, or with backstory.
 These stories were the hardest for me to enter, because instead of seeing the character in action right away, I was being given information about this world that I wasn’t ready to process.
 As interesting as backstory and exposition can be, it’s almost impossible to care about these background elements of story before we care about the character.